 Rev Myra Millstone

-To order this book, click here:
+To order a paper copy of this book from Amazon, click here:

 Author’s Bio Sarah Tun

 Sarah was a Secondary School teacher (where she was first introduced to Native Canadian culture and First Nations teenagers) and performing artist (in the UK) before turning to full-time writing.
 She has a diploma in Theology, degrees in Drama and Education, and life experience from which she draws her counsel.
 Having been a follower of Jesus for over thirty years, she writes with warmth, candour and simplicity, making her insights accessible to all.
 Sarah writes children’s fiction and drama as well as to encourage personal growth.
 A Canadian, Sarah lived abroad (mostly in the UK) for twenty years, before returning to her native Ontario to publish Free to Be.
 It was then, over a period of three years, that she met and worked with the First Nations people in Northern Ontario and learned much about their culture.